The Top Mistakes New Course Creators Always Make (And How to Avoid Them)Platform Review

 Even for the most successful websites, most visitors every month are brand new, as opposed to returning visitors, especially if the website is a blog.

 But once you have their email, what do you do with it?
-That takes us to the next mistake in our list, that is way too common.
+That takes us to the next mistake in our list, which is way too common.

 And with this, they end up not seeing the value on the mailing list as they get very low open and click rates.